roman-milk/roman-milk.github.io/hipster-chicks-love-big-dicks.md

  "Fuh..." she moaned out, her head rolling in pleasure.
 Bill watched as her ass- cheeks reddened, but she just kept her ass in place, clearly loving this kind of treatment.
 His dick stiffened even more.

  "Peel off your thong... slowly," Bill told the young wife as he leaned back.
 He watched the her bend over slightly, slide her hands down her sides, take the thong straps between her fingers, and slowly, teasingly, pulled the thong down, pulling it from the confines of her sexy ass crack, till it emerged, the tiny garment falling to the floor, leaving the proud, haughty woman completely naked in front of this evil older man.
-Report_Story #8